How Clubs Got Their Colours: Boca Juniors

 Boca’s original shirt in 1905 was a white shirt with thin black vertical stripes before migrating to a celeste (sky blue) later that same year.
 There then followed a year of thin blue vertical stripes until 1906 when, according to legend, Boca played against the similar-shirted Nottingham de Almagro to decide who would keep that shirt.
 Boca lost.

-RELATED Podcast: Boca Juniors
+RELATED Football Travel: Boca Juniors

 The famous blue and yellow of Boca Juniors is down to a shipping company.
 Credit: Borja Garcia de Sola Fernandez via Creative Commons